-Disaster recovery research has explained the utility of applying System Dynamics to conditions of reconstruction.
-"Systems theory relies on the idea that several sectors, or systems, interact to produce a disaster event.
+Disaster recovery research has explained the utility of applying System Dynamics to conditions of reconstruction. -Systems theory relies on the idea that several sectors, or systems, interact to produce a disaster event.
 For disasters, three systems emerge as important: the built, physical and human systems.
 A misfit of these sectors will result in stronger possibilities for damage.
-From a systems are disrupted.
+From a systems perspective, disasters occur when the connections among the natural, built, and human systems are disrupted.
 How we rebuild our physical environment to withstand such hazards matters.
 Equally important, we must connect the physical environment with the potential human and environmental impacts" [19].